aweise/dice/README.md

 # dice
-Demo of k8s setup on AWS with Istio and Spinnaker
+As part of a lab on kubernetes, this repo demonstrates a basic setup consisting of:
+* a 2+1 node Kubernetes cluster running on AWS, deployed with kops,
+* a Spinnaker release,
+* an Istio setup,
+* and a canary deployment of a simple demo application

 ## Prerequisites